distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 - Reliability and privacy of storage at all times through redundancy and encrypted communications.
 - Minimised single points of failure.
 Each node acts both as a client and as a server (a distributed system).

-Portable (cross-platform), easily installable and configurable "node software" for technical/industry users requiring off-the-shelf private cloud storage solutions.
+Portable (cross-platform), easily installable "node software" for technical/industry users requiring off-the-shelf private cloud storage solutions.
+Configure through a graphical or command-line interface.

 "Client programs" including a mobile friendly website client and graphical desktop client for the end-users of storage.
 Modern file explorer UI/UX to interact with the cloud storage platform.